exponea/exponea-python-sdk/README.md

 | predictions   | `Array<String>` | No       |
 | expressions   | `Array<String>` | No       |

-_Note: The paramateres are kwargs and specify the attributes you want to recieve._
+_Note: All the arguments are kwargs and specify the attributes you want to recieve._

 It returns a Dictionary.
 ```python